-"At the [whatever] Mass this Sunday, we will celebrate the Rite of Acceptance into the Order of Catechumens, a liturgical rite for those who wish to become catechumens - when they will publicly express their desire to follow the way of Jesus.
+"At the [please specify the time] Mass this Sunday, we will celebrate the Rite of Acceptance into the Order of Catechumens, a liturgical rite for those who wish to become catechumens - when they will publicly express their desire to follow the way of Jesus.
 We will also celebrate the Rite of Welcome for those Christians who want to become Roman Catholics.
 Please pray for [N] as we accept their intention and welcome them into our parish community."